 Patients are often surprised to hear that we schedule a full 60 minutes for our medical consultations.
-However, to properly treat female hair loss, there is a lot that goes into evaluating and diagnosing the type of hair loss a patient is experiencing.
-No step may be more important than trichoscopy, which is a method of evaluating the scalp and hair follicles at a higher magnification, often 30x to 60x magnification.
+To properly treat female hair loss, there is a lot that goes into diagnosing the type of hair loss.
+Trichoscopy is a method of evaluating the scalp and hair follicles at a higher magnification, often 30x to 60x magnification.
 So why is trichoscopy so important?

-When scheduling an appointment to be evaluated for hair loss, make sure that the practitioner will be performing trichoscopy so that you are receiving a thorough examination and can be confident in your diagnosis.
-At Medi Tresse all of our consultations come with complimentary trichoscopy and our practitioners are highly trained on how to properly evaluate hair loss based on this extremely important diagnostic tool.
+Make sure that the practitioner will be performing trichoscopy so that you are receiving a thorough examination and can be confident in your diagnosis.
+At Medi Tresse all of our consultations come with trichoscopy.
+Our practitioners are highly trained on how to properly evaluate hair loss based on this extremely important diagnostic tool.